juliushaertl/nextcloud-docker-dev/README.md

 If you have not yet generated an app, you can do so from this web page : [https://apps.nextcloud.com/developer/apps/generate](https://apps.nextcloud.com/developer/apps/generate).

 ## Going further

 If you want to go further, you can add new features or customize your development environment by following this documentation : [Configure my environment](docs/configure-vars-env.md).

 If you use **XDEBUG** to debug your PHP code.
 Please, read the [Set Up Xdebug](docs/setup-xdebug.md) documentation.

-I you want to set up the Nextcloud's core, please, read the [Manual setup](docs/manual-setup.md) documentation.
+If you want to set up the Nextcloud's core, please, read the [Manual setup](docs/manual-setup.md) documentation.

 If you encounter any problems, please, look at this documentation : [Troubleshooting](docs/troubleshooting.md).